 Wyoming third-party examiners are allowed to administer the skills test only to their employees and NOT to the general public.
 Third-party examiners are not allowed to charge a fee for the administration of the skills test.
 The training and certification process for third-party examiners is provided by WYDOT at no charge.

-Applicants for a Wyoming CDL, who hold a U.S. Territory or military license, must pass all written and skills tests.
+Applicants for a Wyoming CDL, who hold a valid US Military license, must pass all written tests for the class of license they currently hold.

 License Services